Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Abstract

 The value of $\gamma$ is 8.5$^{\circ}$ and 9.8$^{\circ}$ for $\xi_0$ and $\xi_3$, respectively, being similar to the mean $\gamma$ values of the ground and $\gamma$ bands.
 The analysis above indicates that this difference lowers the $\gamma$-band excitation energy by $\sim$0.5 MeV.
-Once this lowering occurs, additional basis vectors do not substantially change the $\gamma$-band excitation energy, with a 0.07 MeV shift in the final solution.
-These features suggest that the $\gamma$-band excitation energy is substantially lowered due to the enlargement of the triaxial deformation.
-We stress that this effect is due to $NN$ interactions incorporated into the MCSM calculation.
+Once this lowering is incorporated, additional basis vectors do not substantially change the $\gamma$-band excitation energy, ending up with a 0.07 MeV shift in the final solution.
+These features suggest that the $\gamma$-band excitation energy is substantially lowered due to this enlargement (i.e., from 8.5$^{\circ}$ to 9.8$^{\circ}$) of the triaxial deformation.
+This lowering will be discussed in Subsec.~\ref{sec:sketch} from a different viewpoint.
+We stress that this effect is an outcome of $NN$ interactions contained in the MCSM calculation.

-The rotation shown in the lower-right corner of Fig.~\ref{fig:image}{\bf d} is interpreted to approximately carry spin 0, 2 and 4, respectively, for the (0$^+_1$, 2$^+_1$, 4$^+_1$), (2$^+_2$, 3$^+_1$, 4$^+_2$), and 4$^+_3$ states.
-It corresponds to so-called $K$ quantum number.
-The vector coupling with the other rotation in Fig.~\ref{fig:image}{\bf d} forms the total spin of the nucleus.
-The $K$ quantum number is approximately conserved in the present case as the actual $\gamma$ value is well below 15$^{\circ}$.
-This is well known feature, for instance \cite{polishK_2021}, and is discussed for $^{166}$Er in Ref. \cite{tsunoda_2021}.